 Founder & lead analyst · 15 years in digital marketing

 Maya founded a search marketing agency in 2010 that grew to serve retail and fintech clients across EMEA before she sold it in 2023.
 Fifteen years across SEO, paid search, and analytics: she now spends her days running brand-visibility experiments across ChatGPT, Claude, Gemini, Perplexity, and Copilot.
 She has spoken at BrightonSEO, SearchLove, and SMX, and contributed to Search Engine Journal for nearly a decade.
 Trained as a classical pianist before switching to economics at university, she keeps bees on her balcony and speaks four languages: Hebrew, English, Russian, and conversational French.
-Methodology and affiliate disclosure are documented at /methodology.
+Methodology and editorial-independence policy are documented at /methodology.